federicomaffei/takeaway/README.md

 Takeaway
 ====================

-Takeaway Challenge is the Week 4 Friday Challenge I did at [Makers Academy](http://www.makersacademy.com).
+Takeaway is the Week 4 Friday Challenge I did at [Makers Academy](http://www.makersacademy.com).

 Here's the challenge: